das-intensity/python-mutable-primitives/README.md

 Q: There are 4 competing libraries for this functionality, why add another?
 A: There are now 5 competing libraries.

-Q: Why write out so many repetitive functions when you could just inherit
+Q: Why write out so many repetitive functions when you could just inherit?
 A: So that test coverage can be sure that it's run.
 Also the code is generated and committed, so it's not extra dev effort.

 Q: Why not subclass `int`/`float`/etc?